clockwork-dog/cogs-sdk/packages/react/README.md

-# COGS Client React library
+# COGS SDK - React

 Use this library to create custom content for your COGS Media Master or COGS Plugin